 Sexual violence is a term with a specific legal connotation.
 It encompasses a broad range of behavior that includes all forms of sexual misconduct and sexual violence.
 Sexual violence refers to sexual acts committed against a person’s will, or where the person is incapable of giving consent because of incapacitation, unconsciousness, or any circumstance rendering one unaware that sexual activity is occurring.
 Under this policy, sexual harassment includes, but is not limited to sexual assault, sexual exploitation, stalking, cyber-stalking, bullying, cyber-bullying, domestic violence, dating violence, sex discrimination, and retaliation.

-We encourage all members of our campus community to seek support for and report all sexual harassment, misconduct, and discrimination directly to the Mercy College Title IX Coordinator or the Mercy College Office of Campus Safety (see contact information below).
+We encourage all members of our campus community to seek support for and report all sexual harassment, misconduct, and discrimination directly to the Mercy College Director of Title IX & Equity Compliance or the Mercy College Office of Campus Safety (see contact information below).

 In compliance with recent changes to the Title IX regulations, Mercy College has developed the Interim Policy and Procedures Relating to Sexual Misconduct, effective August 14, 2020.
-(See link below.)
 This policy contains useful information related to preventing and responding to sexual misconduct, including an extensive list of resources both on and off campus (see Appendix B in the interim policy).
 Also included in the Interim Policy is the Student Bill of Rights (see Appendix A in the Interim Policy).
-The policy in effect prior to August 14, 2020 is also available on this webpage (see Mercy College Title IX Policy, link below).
+The policy in effect prior to August 14, 2020 is also available on this webpage.

-The Title IX Coordinator at Mercy College is responsible for overseeing the College's Title IX efforts including:
+The Director of Title IX and Equity Compliance at Mercy College is responsible for overseeing the College's Title IX efforts including:

 - Coordination of the College's efforts to comply with Title IX as well as New York State and other laws.